decke/chkcpe/README.md

 FreeBSD, DragonflyBSD and derivatives.

 This is an attempt to populate all ports with CPE data.
-The lists are automatically updated once a week.
+The lists are automatically updated once a day.
 If you are a FreeBSD Ports committer or Ports maintainer this is a chance for you to help!

 ### More information: